-Oversubscription criteria

-When the school is oversubscribed, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to children in the following order:

-1. Looked after children or children who were previously looked after (see definition i).

-2. (For applications in the normal admission round only) Children or families with an exceptional medical and/or social need (see definition ii).
-Supporting evidence from a professional is required such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
-This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Trosnant Junior School rather than any other.
-If evidence is not submitted by the application deadline, the medical and/or social need cannot be considered.

-3. Children of staff (see definition iii) who have, (1) been employed at Trosnant Junior School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage.

-4. Children who at the time of application are on the roll of the federated linked infant school, Trosnant Infant School.

-5. Children living within the catchment area (see definition iv) of Trosnant Junior School who at the time of application have a sibling (see definition v) on the roll of the school or federated linked infant school, Trosnant Infant School, who will still be on roll at the time of admission.
-[See 7 for additional children who may be considered under this criterion.]

-6. Other children living within the catchment area of Trosnant Junior School.

-7. Children living outside the catchment area who at the time of application have a sibling (see definition v) on the roll of Trosnant Junior School or the federated linked infant school, Trosnant Infant School, who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at Trosnant Junior School or Trosnant Infant School in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 5, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Trosnant Junior School or Trosnant Infant School under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced.
+- 1. Looked after children or children who were previously looked after (see definition i). - 2.
+Children or families with an exceptional medical and/or social need.
+Each application must include supporting evidence from an independent professional such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
+This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Trosnant Infant School rather than any other (see definition ii).
+Applicants will only be considered under this criterion if on the application form (online or paper) they have ticked the appropriate box explicitly indicating that they wish for their application to be considered under medical / social need and supporting evidence is submitted with the application. - 3.
+Children of staff (see definition iii) who have, (1) been employed at Trosnant Infant School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
+Children living in the catchment area (see definition iv) of Trosnant Infant School who at the time of application have a sibling (see definition v) on the roll of Trosnant Infant School or at the linked junior school, Trosnant Junior School and BESD Unit, who will still be on roll at the time of admission.
+[See 6 for additional children who may be considered under this criterion.] - 5.
+Other children living in the catchment area of the school of Trosnant Infant School. - 6.
+Children living out of the catchment area of Trosnant Infant School who at the time of application have a sibling (see definition v) on the roll of Trosnant Infant School or at the linked junior school, Trosnant Junior School and BESD Unit, who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at Trosnant Infant School or the linked junior school, Trosnant Junior School and BESD Unit, in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Trosnant Infant School or the linked junior school, Trosnant Junior School and BESD Unit, under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced]. - 7.
+Other children.

-8. Other children.